teaching-on-testbeds/re_warm_start_nn/warm_starting_nn_training.md

 - Type: This is a qualitative claim.
 - Experiment: Testing this claim will be by trying different shrink and perturbation value and check how it affect the average gradients in training.

-### Claim 10: The generalization performance of pretrained models can be enhanced by using the shrink-and-perturb trick when the datasets are small or limited.
+### Claim: The generalization performance of pretrained models can be enhanced by using the shrink-and-perturb trick when the datasets are small or limited.
 ![Figure9](assets/claim10.png)
 *This is figure 9 in the original paper, showing how the shrink-and-perturb trick can be used to pretrain on similar datasets*